“The Wisconsin Innocence Project changes lives and gives hope for those who have been disenfranchised by the system.” - WIP Student 2013-14

 - Spring Semester: In the spring, students enroll for 2-4 credits to continue work.

 The application for the 2015-16 school year will be available November 2nd, 2015.
 Applications must be submitted by November 25th, 2015 by 11:50 PM.
 Students must submit the universal application.
 Students will be asked to rank the law school clinics, including WIP, in order of preference.
 The Law School and Frank J. Remington Center pages have additional information.

 WIP may contact students for additional materials, such as a writing a statement or solving a problem.

-Students will be notified of decisions no later than early Spring 2015 semester.
+Students will be notified of decisions on January 29th, 2016 semester.

 "Not only did I get the opportunity to meet and work with real clients, but I also learned skills that will translate well in my future as a legal professional.
 Being able to review actual cases and then getting the chance to meet the individuals you have just read about is exciting and enlightening."